idesofideas/nft-verb/content/posts/an-essay-on-walking.md

 WAX also utilizes their brand as a collaborator with legacy companies such as [Topps Trading Cards](https://toppsmlb.com/), [Capcom games](https://streetfighter.cards/), [Atari](https://atarinft.io/), and individuals such as [William Shatner](https://shatner.wax.io/) and [Deadmau5]().

-There exists considerable documentation for developers to build with their [API's](https://developer.wax.io/products/), ranging from entropy containters (fair random number generator/DRNG), Dapps, and a Cloud Wallet.*
+There exists considerable documentation for developers to build with their [API's](https://developer.wax.io/products/), ranging from entropy containers (fair random number generator/DRNG), Dapps, and a Cloud Wallet.*

 \*A recommended prerequisite for the dev aspect is their [Docker](https://developer.wax.io/dapps/docker-quickstart/) integration